 Collect bicycle counts at designated locations within the MTPO area, utilizing count technology provided by the City of Kingsport and TDOT.
 Coordinate with TDOT multimodal count division to establish an area-wide count program for bike and pedestrian traffic.
-Pedestrian counts and crash records will also be collected and utilized to supplement the bike/ped plan (completed spring of 2021)
+Pedestrian counts and crash records will also be collected and utilized to supplement the bike/ped plan (completed fall of 2021) om Downtown Kingsport, Downtown Gate city, and Lynn Garden